CS5008Fall2025/c-practice-NHazelJ/README.md

 Name:

-Link to Assignment on Github: [(https://github.com/CS5008Fall2025/c-practice-NHazelJ.git)]
+Link to Assignment on Github: [https://github.com/CS5008Fall2025/c-practice-NHazelJ/tree/main]

 How many hours did it take you to complete this assignment (estimate)?

 Did you collaborate with any other students/TAs/Professors?
 If so, tell us who and in what capacity.
-- one per row, add more if needed
+- N/A

 Did you use any external resources (you do not have to cite in class material)?
 (Cite them below)
-- one row per resource
+- Math.net. https://www.math.net/list-of-fibonacci-numbers.
+Accessed: 20 September 2025.